samiyaalizaidi/FPGA/README.md

 # Field Programmable Gate Array

-There are two main components of the FPGAs: the CLB (configurable logic block) and the routing channel/interconnect.
+There are two main components of an FPGA: the CLB (configurable logic block) and the routing channel/interconnect.

 The configurable logic block is essentially the combinational block of the FPGA, but instead of having adders and multipliers, we have a Look-Up Table (LUT) or a ROM, where the outputs of a particular combinational operation are pre-computed.